Ingramml/racial-terror-map/README.md

 - Historical data compiled from various scholarly sources
 - Map technology powered by Leaflet.js and QGIS
 - Base maps provided by Google Maps

-## Contact

-For questions, corrections, or contributions, please:
-- Open an issue on GitHub
-- Submit a pull request
-- Contact: [Your email or contact method]

----

-**Remember**: This map documents real historical tragedies.
-Please approach this material with the respect and gravity it deserves.

-*Created: November 2025*
-*Last Updated: November 3, 2025*